vb-consulting/Norm.net/Documentation/reference/options.md

 - That means that:

-    1) Named parameters are disabled, and positional parameters with $ syntax must always be used (throws `System.NotSupportedException : Mixing named and positional parameters isn't supported`).
+    1) Named parameters are disabled, and positional parameters with $ syntax must always be used (throws `System.NotSupportedException: Mixing named and positional parameters isn't supported`).

     2) Multiple commands in one command string separated by a semicolon are disabled (throws `Npgsql.PostgresException : 42601: cannot insert multiple commands into a prepared statement`).